 Adrianna helps couples and families explore issues and develop coping strategies to alleviate distress.
 She holds a Masters Degree in Integrative Psychotherapy and is an Accredited Member of the British Association of Counselling Psychotherapy.
 She has 16 years of experience providing psychotherapy to individuals, couples and families as well as being a collaborator on psychosocial teams.
 She has particular expertise in alcohol & drug addictions, sex & love addiction and relationship problems.
 After a successful career working with world famous musicians and actors in the music & film business, Adrianna trained as a forensic psychotherapist working with men and women classified as serious offenders in maximum security prisons.

-Brad holds a Masters of Social Work degree from Florida Atlantic University, a Bachelor of Arts degree in Psychology from Rice University and a Bachelor of Science degree in Legal Studies from Kaplan University.
+Brad holds a Masters of Social Work degree and a Masters of Business Administration degree from Florida Atlantic University, a Bachelor of Arts degree in Psychology from Rice University and a Bachelor of Science degree in Legal Studies from Kaplan University.
 Prior to joining Caron Ocean Drive, Brad worked as a family therapist at Caron Renaissance since 2011, where he facilitated daily group sessions with current patients, family workshops and the Residential Family Restructuring Program.
 Prior to his work at Caron Renaissance, Brad worked as a therapist at The Watershed of the Palm Beaches.
 Brad has a passion for looking at the entire family system when helping a patient heal from addiction.
 Drawing from his years of practice working with families at Caron Renaissance, Brad believes that for the best chance of success, each family member must be supported in the healing process.
 Brad has been a featured speaker at conferences in the United States and abroad on topics from family recovery to young adult addiction.

 Liz holds a Bachelor of the Arts degree in Sociology from Florida Atlantic University.
 She is certified internationally as an Addictions Professional, and is a certified Health Care Life Coach through the American Institute of Health Care Professionals.
 Liz uses various models of continuing care to help bridge the gap for clients transitioning to their home environments while helping them stay connected to Ocean Drive throughout their recovery.
 Liz began her career in 2007 with a role in helping to build an aftercare program for affluent women.
 Liz is involved with the charity Runwell having competed in both Ultra Marathons and Marathons as an ambassador for the organization.